 Holding yourself responsible for your partner

 In effective marital counseling, each becomes aware of how they worsen or improve these patterns.
-Just as ways of relating can make couples a good fit, clinical trials have demonstrated that individuals can work to try to regulate their partner’s level of emotional upset with efforts like “repair attempts” which effectively give ground, make concessions or validate the importance of their partner’s perspective.
+Just as ways of relating can make couples a good fit, clinical trials have demonstrated that individuals can work to try to regulate their partner’s level of emotional upset.
+As one example, efforts like “repair attempts” effectively give ground, make concessions, or validate the importance of their partner’s perspective.

 Win-win conflicts improve marriages.
-In fact, staying calm and seeing your partner as an ally instead of an enemy is a backdrop to keeping your cool.
+Staying calm and seeing your partner as an ally instead of an enemy is a backdrop to keeping your cool.
 Researchers have found that couples feel more confident and proud of their marriage when they are able to engage successfully in disagreement.

 They learn what contributes to the conflict and ways to change the pattern.
 For example, to the extent that Derick focuses on work on Saturday, Beth will fight with you about it and become resentful and be disinterested in sex Saturday night.
 In this situation, Derick learns the role he plays in his wife’s anger, resentment, and lower sexual desire.
 Other therapists refer to this cycle as “the more, the more…”

 The length of the sessions are typically 45-55 sessions.
 This is problematic.
-Many therapist continue to try to use an insurance model and treat couples the same as individual patients.
-With a couple as clients, you need 80-90 minutes according to research.
-This not only allows the couple to raise important issues, but have the time to practice processing them as well.
+Many therapists continue to try to use an insurance model and treat couples the same as individual patients.
+With a couple as clients, you need 80-90 minutes, according to research.
+This not only allows the couple to raise important issues but have the time to practice processing them as well.